-Dr. Loeb usually teaches General Psychology, Biological Psychology, Health Psychology and the Laboratory in College Teaching (graduate course).
-However, she has also taught the following courses at UNC: Abnormal Psychology, Honors Abnormal Psychology, Advanced Biological Psychology, Teaching of Psychology (General Psychology recitation leader training), Research Methods, Personality Psychology, Developmental Psychology, Social Psychology, Power Studying and the Science of Learning.
+Dr. Loeb usually teaches General Psychology, Biological Psychology, the Laboratory in College Teaching (graduate course) and co-created and teaches the interdisciplinary Triple I course called Death & Dying.
+However, she has also taught the following courses at UNC: Psychopathology, Honors Psychopathology, Advanced Biological Psychology, Health Psychology, Teaching of Psychology (General Psychology recitation leader training), Research Methods, Personality Psychology, Developmental Psychology, Social Psychology, Power Studying and the Science of Learning.